sa-paul/sa-paul/README.md

 <div align="left" style="font-size: 1.5rem;">

-- Under the guidance of Prof. Animesh Mukherjee at IIT Kharagpur, I proposed and implemented a novel model to <strong>Mitigate Bias in Automatic Speech Recognition (ASR) Systems</strong> by leveraging Large Language Models (LLMs) and Prompt Engineering.
-This approach led to a <strong>significant 51.04% reduction in bias</strong>, demonstrating the model's effectiveness in enhancing the fairness and accuracy of ASR systems.
+- Worked on **LLM-based ASR systems**, including **Gemini Flash and Pro, Qwen Audio, and Whisper**, to mitigate gender bias in **speech-to-text** translation.
+Achieved a **51.04% reduction** in bias by leveraging prompt engineering and employing evaluation metrics such as **WER, AWG, and the Kruskal-Wallis test**.
+Additionally, audited bias related to **native region, age, and speech rate of speakers**.

-- 🚀 Designed and Deployed Browser Extension, **CF FetchCodes**, which fetches Accepted (✅) Codes of user's CodeForces Friends for a given problem on the platform, using HTML, CSS, **JavaScript**, available in **[Chrome Web Store](https://chromewebstore.google.com/detail/cf-fetchcodes/ombmefkchmjbodcoboeagbpaejfojnga)** and  **[Firefox Ad-ons Store.](https://addons.mozilla.org/en-US/firefox/addon/cf-fetchcodes/)**
+- 🚀 Designed, Developed and Deployed a **open-source** browser extension, **CF FetchCodes**, for CodeForces, a competitive programming platform, to access all the accepted programs, written by CodeForces-Friends of a user, on a single click, using HTML, CSS and **JavaScript**, available in **[Chrome Web Store](https://chromewebstore.google.com/detail/cf-fetchcodes/ombmefkchmjbodcoboeagbpaejfojnga)** and  **[Firefox Ad-ons Store.](https://addons.mozilla.org/en-US/firefox/addon/cf-fetchcodes/)**

 - ⚙️ Engineered **DNS Based Ad Blocker**, which blocks Ads in any device connected to a specific router, using Python and Socket Programming incorporating UDP protocols.
 Achieved a **50% reduction** in ad traffic, improving network performance for over **150 connected devices** on a specific router.

-- I am collaborating on a team project on <strong>Audio Classification UrbanSound8K</strong> using customized <strong>Convolutional Neural Network (CNN)</strong> under Prof Subrata Nandi at NIT Durgapur.
+- Developed a system for **urban sound classification** optimized for offline use on low-end devices like **Raspberry Pi and Arduino**.
+Leveraged **custom CNN architectures**, with feature extraction techniques including **MFCC and spectrogram** analysis, to ensure efficient and accurate performance on resource-constrained hardware.

 - 💬 Ask me about **Computer Science Fundamentals, Competitive Programming** and **Deep Learning.**